warda-lukasz/fakturoplujka/README.md

 ## What am I?

-Fakturoplujka is a small command line app, that allows you to generate beautiful invoices (in Polish format), using LaTeX
+Fakturoplujka is a small command line app, that allows you to generate beautiful invoices (in Polish format) with single item, using LaTeX

 ## Requirements: